The best college for a business intelligence degree will help you to secure roles that drive and shape the way that organizations do business.

 DeVry University is accredited by The Higher Learning Commission and has been welcoming students for over 85 years.
 Programs are offered both fully online and on-campus, at one of over 45 locations.
 You also get access to 24/7 on-demand tutoring and one-on-one faculty support, in addition to dedicated student support teams.

 DeVry University offers several bachelor’s degree programs with a specialization in business intelligence and analytics management.
-You can pair it with three majors, including business administration, management, and technical management.
-These degree pairings lead to well-rounded graduates who have exceptional knowledge and skills in the areas of business analysis, business administration, management, and technology.
+You can pair this degree with three majors, including:

 Average Net Price